Maryland Farmer Uses Specific Farming Techniques To Fight Climate Change

 ROCK HALL, MD.
 (WJZ) — Farmers are often the first to feel the ramifications of climate change, and many are starting to fight back from the ground up.
 Including one Maryland farmer from Rock Hall.

-Trey Hill started adopting “climate-smart” farming techniques 20 years ago.READ MORE: Dog Who Went Missing 9 Months Ago In Ocean City Reunited With His Owner
+Trey Hill started adopting “climate-smart” farming techniques 20 years ago.READ MORE: Part Of Hollins Ferry Road in Baltimore To Close For Railroad Crossing Work

-He plants cover crop after harvesting his commercial crop to keep the soil nourished during the off-season.READ MORE: Baltimore Police Commissioner Michael Harrison Says Derek Chauvin Failed To 'Protect And Serve' As Maryland Leaders React To Verdict
+He plants cover crop after harvesting his commercial crop to keep the soil nourished during the off-season.READ MORE: Man Shot In Back On York Road In Baltimore

-Hill is now working with a startup company out of Seattle that helps him measure exactly how much he is reducing his carbon footprint.MORE NEWS: National Folk Festival Staying In Maryland For This Year
+Hill is now working with a startup company out of Seattle that helps him measure exactly how much he is reducing his carbon footprint.MORE NEWS: 2 Chainz, D-Nice, Jack Harlow To Perform At Preakness LIVE

 Ultimately, the goal is to encourage farmers like Trey to pave the way in a new and growing field.